-The care team will invite the guardian to come to stay at Open Arms for a few days.
-This is a chance to teach guardians our daily routine and help the child adjust to their new way of life.
+The care team will invite the guardian to come to stay at Open Arms Infant Homes for a few days.
+This is a chance to teach guardians the daily routine and help the child adjust to their new way of life.

 In the grounds of Open Arms we have a traditional house, which is similar to what children will go home to.
-Here the child and guardian will stay for a few days until the child is comfortable with their new home environment and the guardian is happy with their care.
+Here the child and guardian will stay for a few days until the child is comfortable and the guardian is happy with their care.

 When they do go home, they are given the essentials for a good start.
 These include a blanket, mosquito net, their favourite toy, clothes and 25kg of Likuni Phala (a nutrient rich maize and soya porridge).

-Our team will visit families and monitor the children who have returned to their home communities.
-Providing advice, medicines and food until children are settled and the families can support them.
+The community outreach team will visit families and monitor the children who have returned to their home communities.
+Providing parenting advice, medicines and food until children are settled and the families can support them independently.
 Long term independence and self sufficiency depends on this transition support and the team will work closely with the individual needs of each child and family.
 The families who are most at need, can receive extra sponsorship and support from Open Arms and this will be recommended by our Matron.

 Communities are often very poor and rely on farming for food and income.
 To help ease the burden on the families who are looking after an extra child, we deliver annual packs of maize seed and fertiliser to the families and community based organisations that look after children who have been in our care.